Trauma & Somatic Therapy for Adults in State College, PA

 -

-Yes — all sessions are offered virtually for adults in Pennsylvania and Washington through a secure, HIPAA-compliant platform.
-You can join from anywhere you feel comfortable and safe.
+Yes — all sessions are offered in-person in State College, PA and virtually for adults in Pennsylvania and Washington through a secure, HIPAA-compliant platform.

 -